sidekiq-scheduler/sidekiq-scheduler/CONTRIBUTING.md

 - Create an issue and use the `bug` label along with a brief description of the bug
 - Add a step-by-step guide to reproduce it along with the crash stacktrace
+  - A sample app that allows us to just checkout it and simulate the error locally helps much.

 ### Suggesting Features